Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ProjectWideActions.md

 ## The default input actions

 When you create and assign default project-wide actions using the method described above, the Action Asset comes pre-configured with some default Actions such as "Move", "Jump", and more, which suit many common app and game scenarios.
-They are configured to read input most types of input controller such as Keyboard, Mouse, Gamepad, Touchscreen and XR.
+They are configured to read input from the most common types of input controller such as Keyboard, Mouse, Gamepad, Touchscreen and XR.

 These default actions mean that in many cases, you can start scripting with the Input System without any configuration by referring to the names of the default actions that are already configured for you.
 You can also rename and reconfigure the default actions, or delete these default configurations to suit your needs.